 Jim Grossman, executive directer of the American Historical Association, reflects on what historians can do in these challenging times.
 Not surprisingly, communication is front and center, but his suggestion is more nuanced and very in tune with this period of myriad small publics: “Historians know lots of things that matter in the current moment.
 Find your niche.
 Identify an audience.”

-On this May Day, it is interesting to read a Progressive Era speech by Florence Kelley from December 1905 entitled “The Federal Government and the Working Children."
-Kelley was arguing for a federal solution to the dearth of accurate and timely data about child labor in the United States.
+On this May Day, it is interesting to read a Progressive Era speech by Florence Kelley from December 1905 entitled “The Federal Government and the Working Children.”
+1 Kelley was arguing for a federal solution to the dearth of accurate and timely data about child labor in the United States.
 The industrial and agricultural interests that objected to a federal role, she pointed out, were quick to band together when it came to demanding protection for their own commercial interests.